AN-2001/MoP-Skeletons/README.md

 * CSArchRhinoAutomation1
 * CSArchRhinoAutomation2

-In the spring semester of 2021, we will not use this code.
+In the spring semester of 2021, we will not use **Rhino Automation examples**.

 ## Useful links